Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 The sample file below shows how the Vlink network is defined, in the context of the CODECO project.

 The fields represent how this network is going to be implemented.
-The cni type is l2sm, so the operator knows which Net-Attach-Def should be managed by him.
-This specific L2S-M network is type 'vlink', this means it's a point to point network between two pods in the Cluster, where it's specified which Nodes should the communication pass through.
+The cni type is l2sm, so the operator knows which Net-Attacht-Definition corresponds to L2S-M and should be handled.
+This specific L2S-M network is type 'vlink'.
+This means it's a point-to-point virtual link between two pods in the Cluster, where it's specified which Nodes should the communication pass through.
 This is further explained in the 'fields' subsection.

 ### Sample file

-The Vlink network yaml file should look something like this:
+A L2S-M vlink should be specified according to the followibng YAML description:

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"